Constitution of Italy: Rules on Jurisdiction (Articles 111–113)

 Jurisdiction is implemented through due process regulated by law.
 Adversary proceedings, equality before the law and the impartiality of the judge are recognised for all court trials, whose duration of trials is reasonably established by law.
 The right to a fair trial is recognized, with the defendant having the right to be promptly informed confidentially of the nature and reasons for the charges brought and the right to adequate time and conditions to prepare a defence.
 The rights to direct, cross and redirect examination are also recognised to both the defendant and the prosecutor.
-The defendant has also the right to produce all other evidence in favour of the defence, and to be assisted by an interpreter in the case that he or she does not speak or understand the language in which the court proceedings are conducted.
+The defendant has also the right to produce all other evidence in favour of the defence, and to be assisted by an interpreter in the case that they do not speak or understand the language in which the court proceedings are conducted.

 The formation of evidence is based on the principle of adversary hearings and the laws regulates the cases in which the formation of evidence does not occur in an adversary proceeding with the consent of the defendant or owing to reasons of ascertained objective impossibility or proven illicit conduct.
 Presumption of innocence is recognised and the guilt of the defendant cannot be established on the basis of statements by persons who by choice have always avoided cross-examination by the defendant or the defence counsel.

 All judicial decisions must include a statement of reasons, and appeals to the Court of Cassation in cases of violations of the law are always allowed against sentences affecting personal freedoms pronounced by ordinary and special courts, except possibly in cases of sentences by military tribunals in time of war.
 Appeals to the Court of Cassation against decisions of the Council of State and the Court of Accounts are permitted only for reasons of jurisdiction.

 The public prosecutor has the obligation to institute criminal proceedings.
 The judicial safeguarding of rights and legitimate interests before the bodies of ordinary or administrative justice is always permitted against acts of the public administration.
 Such judicial protection cannot be excluded or limited to particular kinds of appeal or for particular categories of acts.
 The law determines which judicial bodies are empowered to annul acts of public administration in the cases and with the consequences provided for by the law itself.